Li-Jesse-Jiaze/multigrid-playbook/slides/main.md

 <br>

-> Or think of it as a gradient descent with
+> Or consider it as a gradient descent with
 > fixed step size $1$ and preconditioner $D^{-1}$

 <div class="sidebox">